 It all sounds wonderful.
 What does it cost?

 Our goal at Scott is not to be the least expensive lodge; it’s to be the best.
 We keep our prices competitive with our peer lodges but we try to provide the most comprehensive package available.
-Our price for 2017 for the five day package (that’s a five full days of fishing package that many lodges would call six days -the first evening at the lodge does not involve fishing) is $5,995 US per person plus required Canadian taxes of 3% for GST(General Sales Tax) and a very minimal PST(Provincial Sales Tax).
+Our price for 2020 for the five day package (that’s a five full days of fishing package that many lodges would call six days -the first evening at the lodge does not involve fishing) is $6,495 US per person plus required Canadian taxes of 5% for GST(General Sales Tax) and 6% PST(Provincial Sales Tax).
 Prices are based on two anglers sharing a room and a boat.
 There is an additional charge for solo anglers.
 The package includes the charter flights from Saskatoon to the lodge and all transfers.
-In addition to the standard items like a guide for every two anglers, all meals, soft drinks, we include many non-standard items like house wine with dinner, your hotel in Saskatoon on the homeward leg of your trip, complimentary use of the lodge’s quality fishing tackle and even a Global Rescue Medical Evacuation Insurance Plan.
+In addition to the standard items like a guide for every two anglers, all meals, soft drinks, we include many non-standard items like house wine with dinner, your hotel in Saskatoon on the homeward leg of your trip, complimentary use of the lodge’s quality fishing tackle and even a Medical Evacuation Insurance Plan along with your Saskatchewan and Northwest Territories fishing licenses (a $145 value).
 That’s a package that’s well wrapped, just like at Christmas.
 Optional items would be drinks at the bar, flyouts, massage, tackle or clothing purchases and gratuities—a pretty short list.
 The equivalent value of all these Scott Lake Lodge package inclusions, including the charter flight to Stony Rapids, is approximately $2000.
 Ask any other lodge you are considering just what their package includes.

 What do flyout trips cost?